In OpenERP, the concept of “invoice” includes the following documents:

-Once the invoice heading is saved you must enter the different invoice lines.
-You could use either of two techniques:
+Once the invoice heading is saved, you must enter the different invoice lines.
+You could use either of the two techniques:

 use a product to complete the different fields automatically.

 The invoice line description is more of a title than a comment.
-If you want to add more detailed comments you can use the field in the second tab Notes.
+If you want to add more detailed comments you can use the field Additional Information.

-So select the product Titanium Alloy Radiatorin the product field in an invoice line.
+So select the product Laptop Customized in the product field in an invoice line.
 The following fields are then completed automatically: